 ENGBMT 75313

 At the core of the digitalisation and automation in medicine is the intelligent processing of sensor and other input data.
-Using and developing artificial intelligence for medical systems requires the understanding of the underlying processes and mechanisms.
-Technologies are rapidly evolving and more and more medical applications are benefitting from these approaches.
-The aim of our seminar is to learn about the recent trends in signal processing and applied machine learning to process biomedical data and signals.
+Using and developing artificial intelligence for medical systems requires an understanding of the underlying processes and mechanisms.
+Technologies are rapidly evolving and more and more medical applications are benefitting from machine learning approaches.
+The aim of our seminars is to gain deep knowledge about recent trends in signal processing and applied machine learning to process biomedical data and signals.
 The participants will study, critically assess, and present recent literature and technological advancements of artificial intelligence (AI) in medicine that drive developments in this exciting research field.

 Learning objectives